Kidepo Valley National Park: Uganda’s Last Great Wilderness

 What Makes Lake Mburo National Park Special?

 When travellers think of Uganda, they think of gorillas.
 And rightly so, Bwindi Impenetrable National Park is one of the most extraordinary wildlife experiences on earth.
-But between Kampala and the mountain gorilla heartland of the southwest lies a gem that too many visitors race past without stopping.
 Lake Mburo National Park deserves far more than a footnote on your Uganda safari itinerary.

 Covering just 370 square kilometres, Lake Mburo is Uganda’s smallest national park, yet it packs a punch with its diversity of natural wonders.
 In a single day, you can walk on foot among zebras, cruise a hippo-filled lake at sunset, and join a night game drive in search of leopards, all without the crowds you might encounter in Africa’s more famous parks.
 That intimacy is exactly what makes Lake Mburo so addictive.